PrivateCoffee/matrix-gptbot/README.md

 #### End-to-end encryption

+WARNING: Using end-to-end encryption is currently not recommended, as it is seems to break file up- and downloads.

 The bot itself does not implement end-to-end encryption.
 However, it can be used in conjunction with [pantalaimon](https://github.com/matrix-org/pantalaimon), which is actually installed as a dependency of the bot.